EsmeraldaUriel/UJE-19-WP1/What-is-Elementor.md

+# What is Elementor?

-Elementor is a popular page builder plugin for WordPress that allows users to create custom website designs and layouts using a visual drag-and-drop interface.
+[Elementor] is a popular page builder plugin for WordPress that allows users to create custom website designs and layouts using a visual drag-and-drop interface.
 Here are some key features and aspects of Elementor:

 1. **Drag-and-Drop Editor**: Elementor provides a live, front-end editor that allows you to design and customize your website in real-time by dragging and dropping elements onto the page.